Youth and Youth-At-Risk Programs

 - Children, Youth and Families Education Research Network

 - Find Youth Info.gov - Federal government website that helps create, maintain, and strengthen effective youth programs.
 Included are youth facts, funding information, and tools to help you assess community assets, generate maps of local and federal resources, search for evidence-based youth programs, and keep up-to-date on the latest, youth-related news

 - National League of Cities

 - Team Child - A non-profit organization (Washington State) providing free civil legal advocacy and community education to assist youth who are involved in or at high risk of involvement in the juvenile justice system.

-- United States Department of Labor Division of Youth Services
+- U.S. Department of Labor Division of Youth Services

 - Washington State Department of Labor & Industries Teen Workers

-- Youth Service America - Seeks to improve communities by increasing the number and diversity of young people, ages five through 25, serving in important roles.
+- YSA (Youth Service America) - Seeks to improve communities by increasing the number and diversity of young people, ages five through 25, serving in important roles.
 Founded in 1986, YSA is an international nonprofit resource center that partners with thousands of organizations in more than 100 countries to expand the impact of the youth service movement with families, communities, schools, corporations, and governments

 1. About the Interagency Working Group on Youth Programs - Composed of representatives from 12 Federal agencies that support programs and services focusing on youth